This Page was last reviewed and changed on November 17th, 2020

 Outpatient vs inpatient rehab in London

 Outpatient programmes involve going into the clinic for your treatment each day and then heading back home.
 This is the only option for unpaid alcohol rehab in London, as rehab is not free of charge, even on the NHS.
-There is a selection of different treatments you can access through the NHS, ranging from detox assistance to support groups.
+There is a selection of different treatments you can access through the NHS, ranging from support groups to drug detox and alcohol detox in London.
 However, these are not rehabilitation centres.

 Inpatient programmes, which are only available through private rehab, involve staying in the rehabilitation premises during your treatment.
 This provides stability and constant care throughout your recovery and is the form of rehab with the highest success rate.
 Being away from routine for a while also provides you with time to reflect on your options and focus all your attention on getting clean.

 How much does drug and alcohol rehab in London cost?

 You know that a cup of coffee or cab ride is more expensive in London than in other cities.
 Did you know it’s also the same for rehab?